Ask Chef Dennis

 *Be careful not to over whip the potatoes, it will not make them creamier, it will make them starchy and turn from fluffy to gummy.

-Serve these delicious cheesy mashed potatoes with plenty of butter and garnish with chopped parsley, sliced green onions, or fresh chives.
+Serve this delicious recipe with plenty of butter and garnish with chopped parsley, sliced green onions, or fresh chives.

 If you want to make the potatoes ahead of time, place them in a casserole dish, and when ready to serve, bake them for 25-30 minutes at 350 degrees (or until an internal temperature of 165 degrees has been reached).
 Add a sprinkle of shredded cheese to the top during the last five minutes of the baking process to make the dish more festive.